 During mindfulness meditation, you accept yourself and all things in your present situation as they are.
 You do not try to change anything.
 You assume the role of observer and simply watch—thoughts, breath, physical sensation in the body.
 Through mindfulness meditation, you can begin to be more compassionate and aware of yourself as you are—not as you were in the past or as you want to be in the future.

-To practice mindfulness meditation in addiction recovery you simply:
+To practice mindfulness recovery meditation you simply:

 - Find a quiet place where you can sit in peace